 Now that we’ve talked about the hard numbers, let’s discuss what the real logistical differences are between full-service movers, moving container companies, and rental trucks.

-Read on for “pros and cons of Florida moving companies,” or click here to go back to the top.
+Read on to compare different Florida moving company options (including their pros and cons), or click here to go back to the top.

-You’ve filled up your home with awesome stuff, from big screen TVs to children’s toys.
-All that stuff can get overwhelming when it comes time to move.
+You’ve filled up your home with awesome stuff, from big-screen TVs to children’s toys.
+All those belongings can get overwhelming when it comes time to move.
 But if you’re willing to hand over a chunk of change, you can get full-service Florida movers to help.

-Full-service movers can do everything for you, from the packing to the loading to the driving.
-You can just sit back and watch Netflix (or you can watch their every move anxiously to make sure they handle your prized possessions with care).
+Full-service movers can do everything for you, from packing to loading to driving.
+You can just sit back and watch Netflix (or you can watch the movers’ every move anxiously to make sure they handle your prized possessions with care).

 The biggest catch with full-service movers is, naturally, the price.
 Going full-service can cost you as much as a decent used car or a European vacation.
 Yikes.
-The other issue is there can be a higher damage and loss rate with full-service movers on long-distance routes because they often pile your stuff into a larger truck along with other customers’ belongings, which can mean multiple loading and off-loading.
+The other issue is there can be a higher damage and loss rate with full-service movers on long-distance routes because they often pile your stuff into a larger truck along with other customers’ belongings — which can mean multiple loading and off-loading instances.

 - Make sure the company has proper licensing and good online reviews.